 So, as a hiring manager, what can you do to make hiring more personal?

 How can you get the attention of top candidates?
 As the job market tightens and recruiting becomes more challenging, how can you update your hiring process so you are not trapped in the land before time?
 How can you organize your recruiting efforts to appeal to the most selective people?

-These three resources are for you if you find yourself wondering about:
+These three following resources are for you if you find yourself wondering about:

 - Why good people are not answering your ads